Mental Health Nursing Associates Leadership Programme overview

 An opportunity to benefit from a leadership programme and senior leadership support to develop as leaders, to improve patient and health outcomes for 20

 .
-All module costs are funded for participants including catering for face to face programme events, overnight accommodation for the residential programme, course fees for RADA and entry to Westminster Abbey service.
+All module costs are funded for participants including catering for face to face programme events, course fees for RADA and entry to Westminster Abbey service.

 Clear identification of personal leadership style